Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 student_name = find_student(3)

-1. Automate type checking
+1. Automate Type Checking

-2. Integrate into the development flow
+2. Integrate into Development Workflow

 • Always add type hints to new code.